daytonaio/content/guides/20250126_sapat_guide.md

 ## What's Sapat?

-Sapat is a transcriptoon tool designed to transcribe video and audio files using state-of-the-art AI models.
+Sapat is a transcriptoon tool designed to transcribe video and audio files using state-of-the-art AI model - OpenAI's Whisper.
 By supporting multiple APIs, it gives users flexibility and reliability in generating transcriptions quickly and accurately.

 ## Features

+Sapat offers a range of powerful features to simplify and enhance your transcription workflow.
+From built-in video-to-audio conversion to flexible multi-API support.
+Sapat provides everything you need for accurate and efficient transcriptions.

 - **Video-to-Audio Conversion**: Converts video files into MP3 format using ffmpeg for transcription.